GCuser99/tbImportExport/README.md

 The sample path is **optional**.
 Supply one and all ten tests run; omit it and the four sample-driven tests are skipped and the six synthetic ones still run.
 A path that is supplied but doesn't exist is treated as an error, since that's almost certainly a typo.

-Any `.twinproj` or `.twinpack` works — just save a new project from the IDE.
-Note that the Python original hardcodes a path to `indexer/sample.twinpack` in twinBASIC's own development repository and exits 1 when it's missing, which is always: that fixture isn't part of the published single-file download.
-Its documented `--self-test` invocation therefore can't succeed as shipped.
+Any `.twinproj` or `.twinpack` works — just save a new project from the IDE and rub the self-test.

 Expected output: